bor0/hashtable/README.md

 For benchmarks, check the `benchmarks` folder.

 To build the tests, run `make tests`.
-To run them afterwards, write `make runtests`.
+To run them, write `make runtests`.

 To build the examples, run `make examples`.
-To run them afterwards, write `make runexamples`.
+To run them, write `make runexamples`.

 To just build the library, write `make lib`.

+To build everything, write `make`.

 To cleanup, run `make clean`.